+If your child is having trouble swallowing food or liquid safely, a feeding tube may be needed.
+This is a special tube used to send liquid food or medicine straight into your child’s stomach or intestine.
 A feeding tube is placed during a surgery in the hospital.
 Liquid food given through the tube is then digested the same as if it were taken by mouth.
 You’ll be taught how to use, care for, and clean your child’s feeding tube at home.
-The tube needs to be replaced every 6 months or as often as recommended by the health care provider.
+The tube needs to be replaced every 6 months or as often as advised by the healthcare provider.

 Gastro-jejunum tube (G-J tube).
 This tube is often used if your child vomits when large amounts of food are in the stomach.
-Like the G-tube, the G-J tube is placed through the abdominal wall.
+Like the G tube, the G-J tube is placed through the abdominal wall.
 The end of the G-J tube is put into part of the small intestine called the jejunum.
 A port remains outside the child’s body.
 The G-J tube is placed so that liquid food is delivered straight into your child’s small intestine.

-Red, rough tissue around the tube site
+Red, rough tissue forms around the tube site.

-Blood around the tube, in child’s stool, or in contents of the stomach
+You see blood around the tube, in your child’s stool, or in the contents of the stomach.

 Your child coughs, chokes, or vomits while feeding.

 Your child’s belly looks bloated or feels hard when gently pressed.

 Your child has a fever 100.4°F (38°C) or higher.